A Plague of Violent Cops

-This tendency was already visible in the crime-obsessed 70s, when Dirty Harry Callaghan’s Magnum was the only thing defending ordinary decent folk like me from an endless army of degenerate hoodlums and the flaccid and morally corrupt liberals who wanted to ‘understand’ crime, when it was obvious that they only needed to be blown away.
+This tendency was already visible in the crime-obsessed 70s, when Dirty Harry Callaghan’s Magnum was the only thing defending ordinary decent folk from an army of degenerate hoodlums and the flaccid and morally corrupt liberals who wanted to ‘understand’ crime when it was obvious – to Harry Callaghan at least – that criminals needed to be blown away.

-What once seemed something of cultural novelty has now become a dramatic cliché.
-We have got used to seeing cops as antiheroes, even violent antiheroes, who must bend and sometimes break the law for the greater good, who work in lawless spaces that we don’t see, where no one is good or moral, and where those who enforce the law are often indistinguishable from those who break it.
+What once seemed a cultural novelty has now become a dramatic cliché.
+We have got used to seeing cops as violent antiheroes, who bend and sometimes break the law for the greater good, who work in lawless spaces where no one is good or moral, and where those who enforce the law are often indistinguishable from those who break it.

-The horrifying video footage of Eric Garner’s death and the barely-credible acquital of the man who choked him to death on a New York pavement in broad daylight belongs to a phenomenon of unrestrained and unaccountable police violence that rarely features in cop show entertainment, and which has become terrifyingly prevalent even in nominally democratic societies in recent years.
+The horrifying video footage of Eric Garner’s death and the barely-credible acquital of the man who choked him to death on a New York pavement in broad daylight belongs to a phenomenon of unrestrained and unaccountable police violence that rarely features in cop show entertainment, and which has become terrifyingly prevalent in recent years.

-This phenomenon is both old and new.
-In the US in particular, white police have killed young black men and got away with it for years.
-But a weekly and sometimes daily stream of everyday police atrocities and acts of brutality suggests that police are now able to attack, brutalize and kill anybody, and a succession of acquitals and dubious verdicts makes it clear that when they do there is very little possibility that they will be charged or punished with any offence.
+Once again, this isn’t entirely new.
+In America, white police have killed young black men and got away with it for years.
+But a weekly and sometimes daily stream of everyday police atrocities suggests that police officers are now able to attack, brutalize and kill anybody, and a succession of acquittals and dubious verdicts makes it clear that when they do there is very little possibility that they will be charged or punished with any offence.

 This willingness to use excessive and often lethal force clearly isn’t due to a sudden influx of bullies, sadists and psychopaths into police forces across the world.
-What we are witnessing is a new kind of policing that has been unleashed in response to a new social and political situation in the crumbling edifice of early 21st century capitalism.
+What we are witnessing is a new kind of policing that has been unleashed in response to a new social and political context.

-On the one hand there is the impact of the war on terror, which has strengthened and emboldened the repressive machinery of the state by giving policing a new national security and counterterrorist component that makes it possible to interpret a whole range of activities as potential security threats that require excessive force as a result.
+On the one hand there is the impact of the war on terror, which has given policing a new national security and counterterrorist rationale that makes it possible to interpret a whole range of activities as potential security threats requiring the use of overwhelming force.

-These tendencies have been exacerbated by the conveyor belt of technology, practice and ideology between war and policing, which has increasingly led the police to regard protesters as ‘the enemy’, tooling themselves up with armoured cars and ‘non-lethal’ weaponry, which is then directed against ‘illegal immigrants’ and drug dealers in much the same way as the US Army once dealt with Iraqi ‘insurgents.’
+These tendencies have been exacerbated by the conveyor belt of technology, practice and ideology that connects war and law enforcement, which has led the police to regard even peaceful protesters as ‘the enemy’.
+Tooled up with armoured cars and ‘non-lethal’ weaponry, some police officers treat ‘illegal immigrants’ and drug dealers in much the same way as the US Army once dealt with Iraqi ‘insurgents.’

 Counterterrorism is itself a product of ‘risk averse’ governance, in which governments are continually braced for the worst possibility, and use these possibilities to terrify their populations into turning a blind eye to the brutality and thuggery of the police who supposedly serve and protect it.

-The police thuggery during the Occupy protests in New York; the bullying violence and extra-legal ‘kettling’ of the 2010 student protests in the UK; the Spanish use of rubber bullets against peaceful protesters at anti-austerity protests – all these events are a logical consequence of the social order that is now under construction, in which the state is stripped back in everything except repression and its monopoly of violence.
+The police thuggery during the Occupy protests in New York; the bullying violence and extra-legal ‘kettling’ of the 2010 student protests in the UK; the Spanish use of rubber bullets against peaceful protesters at anti-austerity protests – all these events are a logical consequence of the social order that is now under construction, in which the state is stripped of everything except its capacity for repression and its monopoly of violence.

-In the UK a government intent on privatizing university education and turning universities into corporations does not want students sitting in in libraries that might become a movement.
+In the UK a government intent on privatizing university education and turning universities into corporations does not want students sit ins in libraries.
 This is why even schoolkids were held in extra-legal ‘kettles’ for hours in 2010.
-It’s why the police attacked the Senate House occupation last year, and why they attacked students at Warwick university this week with tasers CS gas.
+It’s why the police attacked the Senate House occupation last year, and why they attacked students at Warwick university this week with tasers and CS gas.

 The police do this because they have been told to do it.
-Galvanised by their new importance and the impunity that goes with it, too many of them think they can get away with anything, and the evidence of the last few years suggests that they are right.
+Too many of them think they can get away with anything, and the evidence of the last few years suggests that they are right.

-All this is not, to say the least, conducive to police accountability.
-That will only happen when the balance of democratic power shifts away from the police and the elites who have unleashed them to the public that they serve, and when justice is reestablished as a universal principle from which no one is immune or exempt.
+Police accountability requires a shift away from the police to the public that they supposedly serve, and the restoration of justice as a universal principle from which no one is immune or exempt.

-Only then will men like Darren Wilson, Daniel Pantaleo, and Simon Harwood discover that their profession does not give them the right to beat and kill with impunity, and that whatever Dirty Harry might say, enforcing the law doesn’t give them the right to break it.
+Only then will men like Darren Wilson, Daniel Pantaleo, and Simon Harwood discover that their profession does not give them the right to beat people up or kill them, and that whatever Dirty Harry might say, enforcing the law doesn’t give them the right to break it.